Car-edible Witness

 I could have told you that as soon as you started listing types of cow.

-This is one of the situations where I made a joke in what I might term the old areas of my expertise style of taking an idea, such as eating,
+This is one of those situations where I made a joke in what I might term the old areas of my expertise style of taking an idea such as eating

-And I made that joke, and then Scott and Nicole reflected back at me that that's a real thing that people have.
+And then Scott and Nicole reflected back at me that that's a real thing that people have.

 I love your idea for the salad gimbal.